The First National Monument in Texas

-13,000 years ago this site was already well-known by mammoth hunters as a place to get the best stone for their tools.
-Centuries passed, climates and people groups changed, but the colorful flint found right here in the Texas panhandle never lost its value and usefulness.
-The quarry pits we see today give us only a clue to the past; they were dug by hand, possibly using bone tools, some 800-500 years ago.
-Up on the mesa at Alibates Flint Quarries National Monument, you will walk on a thick layer of human-generated flakes of Alibates flint.
-When you visit, you will gain a sense of how integral this site was to the survival, commerce and culture of people living on the High Plains over many millennia.
+13,000 years ago, Alibates Flint Quarries was well-known by mammoth hunters as a place to find the best stone for making tools.
+Centuries passed, climates and people groups changed, but the colorful Alibates never lost its value or usefulness.
+The quarry pits at Alibates reveal a clue to the past.
+These interesting pits were dug by hand, possibly using bone tools, 500-800 years ago.
+High on a mesa at Alibates Flint Quarries National Monument, there is a thick layer of human-generated flakes of multi-colored Alibates flint.
+After your visit, you will gain an understanding of how integral this site was to the survival, commerce and culture of people living on the High Plains many millions of years ago.

 Last updated: October 25, 2019